klimaleksus/stable-diffusion-webui-anti-burn/README.md

 ## Installation:

 This extension is included into the official index!
-Just use `Available → Load from` in WebUI Extensions tab.
+Just use `Available → Load from` in WebUI Extensions tab, and seek for `anti-burn`
-Or copy the link to this repository into `Install from URL`:
+Or copy the link to this repository into `URL for extension's git repository` on `Install from URL` subtab there:
 ```
 https://github.com/klimaleksus/stable-diffusion-webui-anti-burn
 ```